Nissan Silvia: S15

-In 1999, Japan saw a new version of the Silvia, the S15, now producing 250 PS at 6,400 rpm and 28 kgm of torque at 4,800 rpm from its SR20DET inline-four engine, thanks to a ball bearing turbocharger upgrade, as well as an improved engine management system.
+In January 1999, Japan saw a new version of the Silvia, the S15, now producing 250 PS at 6,400 rpm and 28 kgm of torque at 4,800 rpm from its SR20DET inline-four engine, thanks to a ball bearing turbocharger upgrade, as well as an improved engine management system.
 The non-turbo SR20DE produces 165 PS.
 This generation of the Silvia was only sold new in Japan, Indonesia, Australia and New Zealand, with the latter two being sold as the Nissan 200SX with various differences between the two markets.

 The S15 Silvia included aggressive styling inside and out, updating the previous Silvia styling in-line with modern car design trends.
 The body dimensions were reduced from the previous generation so that it would comply with Japanese Government compact class, which had an effect on sales of the previous model.